Eugenio-Liso/video-classification-3d-cnn-pytorch/README.md

   * ResNeXt-101 achieved the best performance in our experiments.
 (See [paper](https://arxiv.org/abs/1711.09577) in details.)

 ## Simple Usage

+The simple usage of this script is to do predictions on one or multiple videos.
+The folder `videos` should contain them.

+Change the parameter accordingly.

 ```bash
 # With custom classes.
 Resnet 101.
 Live predictions
 python main.py \